John Clive Ward

+John Clive Ward, FRS (1 August 1924 – 6 May 2000) was an Anglo-Australian physicist who made significant contributions to quantum field theory, condensed-matter physics, and statistical mechanics.
+Andrei Sakharov called Ward one of the titans of quantum electrodynamics.

-Ward was one of the authors of the Standard Model of gauge particle interactions: his contributions were published in a series of papers he co-authored with Abdus Salam.
+Ward introduced the Ward–Takahashi identity.
+He was one of the authors of the Standard Model of gauge particle interactions: his contributions were published in a series of papers he co-authored with Abdus Salam.
 He is also credited with being an early advocate of the use of Feynman diagrams.
 It has been said that physicists have made use of his principles and developments "often without knowing it, and generally without quoting him."
+The Ising model was another one of his research interests.

 In 1955, Ward was recruited to work at the Atomic Weapons Research Establishment at Aldermaston.
 There, he independently derived a version of the Teller–Ulam design, for which he has been called the "father of the British H-bomb".